ossf/osv-schema/docs/schema.md

 The `credits[].type[]` field should specify type or role of the individual or entity being credited.
 It must be one of the following defined credit types:

-- `FINDER`: identifies the vulnerability
+- `FINDER`: identifies the vulnerability.
 - `REPORTER`: notifies the vendor of the vulnerability to a CNA.
 - `ANALYST`: validates the vulnerability to ensure accuracy or severity.
 - `COORDINATOR`: facilitates the coordinated response process.